zerevbrol/porfolio/index.md

 <summary></summary>
 <p>
 {{ "
-organizing the personal papers of Dale Chihuly, the preeminent glass artist and pioneer of the studio glass movement!
+organizing the personal papers of Dale Chihuly, preeminent glass artist and pioneer of the studio glass movement!

-there, I work with corporate records and personal papers, as well as audio-visual materials. the work I do, and content I create, is privileged information, but here are some photos from my workspace.
+at the studio, I work with corporate records and personal papers, as well as audio-visual materials. the work I do, and content I create, is privileged information, but here are some photos of my workspace and the archive itself!

-here's my work area and personal desk.
 " | markdownify }}
 </p>
 </details>